Posted on: Monday 18th January, 2021

 Although entering liquidation clearly isn’t an ideal outcome, if the company has experienced severe financial difficulty to the point that it’s become insolvent, there are specific benefits when taking this route.

 We’ve already mentioned the legal requirement for directors to prioritise creditor interests, but you also protect yourself from possible disqualification and personal liability.
 Additionally, you might be able to claim director redundancy pay if you’re an employee of the company.

 This isn’t a widely known fact, but directors are eligible to claim statutory redundancy and other entitlements in certain instances.
 If you believe you can’t afford to pay for a CVL, a redundancy payout could fund some or all of the cost.

 You must seek professional help if your company has become insolvent, whether as a result of the coronavirus pandemic or for any other reason.
 Continuing to trade, however well intentioned, can increase losses for your creditors, for which you could become personally liable at a later stage.

 You may be tempted to try to dissolve your company voluntarily, but again, there are repercussions when you attempt to close an insolvent company via this method, as it’s intended for solvent companies only and creditors can push back on this which will see the dissolution rejected by Companies House.

 Please get in touch with one of our experts to find out more.
-Redundancy Claims UK operates offices around the country, and will be able to let you know if you’re eligible for statutory redundancy.
+CFS Redundancy Payments operates offices around the country, and will be able to let you know if you’re eligible for statutory redundancy.

 Does accepting a new job offer before the date of redundancy prevent a director making a claim for redundancy to the RPS